Anomalous Hall Effects in Chiral Superconductors: Results for 2D Chiral superconductors

-We now turn to thermal transport.
-In normal metals, the thermal conductivity, $\kappa_N=(\pi^2/3)N_fv_fL_NT$, is characterized by the transport mean free path $L_N=1/(\sigma_\text{tr}n_\imp)$, defined in terms of the transport cross section $\sigma_\text{tr}=(2/k_f)\sum_m\sin^2({\delta_{m}-\delta_{m+1}})$\footnote{The transport and pair-breaking cross sections are generally different except for $|\nu|=1$, see Eq.~\eqref{eq:sigma_pb}.}.
-In the superconducting state, the thermal conductivity reads \be \kappa_{{xx\brace xy}}(T)=N_fv_f\int d\e\left(\frac{\e}{2T}\sech\frac{\e}{2T}\right)^2L_{{xx\brace xy}}(\e), \ee where we define the thermal transport lengths such that \be L_{xx}(\e)\equiv\Re\frac{v_f\delta g^a_{1}(\e)}{-2\psi^a_{1}(\e)} \quad\text{and}\quad L_{xy}(\e)\equiv\Im\frac{v_f\delta g^a_{1}(\e)}{-2\psi^a_{1}(\e)}. \ee Figure~\ref{fig:kappaxx_log} shows the temperature dependence of longitudinal thermal conductivity.
-While the presence of impurities generally enhances thermal conductivity though formations of sub-gap states, the effects depend on chiral order.
-For impurities with $k_fR=1$, an Andreev bound state at $\e \approx0$ develops for chiral order $\nu=2$ but not for $\nu=1$ (see, Fig.~\ref{fig:dos}).
-This mid-gap `metallic' band results in low-temperature thermal conductivity which is linear in temperature, i.e., $\kappa_{xx}(T\to0)\propto T$.
-We see that such a behavior is always present for $\nu=2$ whereas for $\nu=1$ it occurs only at higher impurity densities where the impurity bands broaden to close the gap at $\e=0$.
 Figure~\ref{fig:kappa_xy_Tc} illustrates perhaps the most pronounced effects of finite-size impurities on transport properties.
-Although longitudinal conductivity at temperature $T\gtrsim\Delta_\text{mf}$ is hardly affected by the impurity size or chiral order, the Hall conductivity depends strongly on both.
-When impurities are smaller than the inverse Fermi wavelength $k_fR\lesssim1$ and impurity scattering is predominantly $s$-wave, the thermal Hall conductivity is severely suppressed for chiral states with $\nu=2$ but remains finite for $\nu=1$.
-This agrees with our previous argument that Hall currents vanish for point-like impurities, i.e., $k_fR\ll1$, for all chiral orders but $|\nu|=1$.
-On the other hand, for bigger impurities $k_fR>1$, the Hall conductivity can be substantially larger in chiral states with $\nu=2$, compared to $\nu=1$.
-Furthermore, for a fixed normal-state transport mean free path, the Hall conductivity exhibits non monotonic dependence on the impurity size, reaching maximum at an intermediate radius.
-This suggests that the details of the impurity potential are of crucial importance for a quantitative understanding of the anomalous Hall effect in chiral superconductors.
+Although the longitudinal conductivity is relatively insensitive to the impurity size or the winding number, the Hall conductivity depends strongly on both $R$ and $\nu$.
+For point-like impurities with radii smaller than the Fermi wavelength, $k_f R\lesssim 1$, the thermal Hall conductivity is finite for $\nu=1$, but is dramatically suppressed for chiral states with $|\nu|> 1$, as is clear in the comparison between $\nu=1$ and $\nu=2$ for $k_fR=0.2$ shown in the lower two panels of Fig.~\ref{fig:kappa_xy_Tc}.
+This supports our previous argument that Hall currents vanish for point-like impurities, i.e. $k_f R\ll 1$, for all chiral winding numbers except $|\nu|=1$.
+Also note that as we increase the radius of the impurities such that $k_f R \gtrsim 1$, the Hall conductivity for $\nu=2$ increases dramatically and can be substantially larger than that for $\nu=1$.
+Furthermore, for a fixed normal-state transport mean free path, the Hall conductivity exhibits a non-monotonic dependence on impurity size, reaching maximum at an intermediate radius.
+Thus, the details of the impurity potential, and thus the sub-gap spectrum, are of crucial importance for a quantitative understanding of anomalous Hall effects in chiral superconductors.